These 21 Powerful PowerPoint tips will add enormous value to your presentation.

 We are all naturally and effortlessly drawn to things that stand out, so use contrast to get your audience’s attention.
 Contrast is achieved through size, shape, colour, and proximity.

-In the same way that many presenters are uncomfortable with silence and are reluctant to build pauses into their presentation many are equally uncomfortable with space on their slides and look to fill it.
+Many presenters are uncomfortable with silence and are reluctant to build pauses into their presentation.
+That can happen with visuals too.
+Many presenters are equally uncomfortable with space on their slides and look to fill it.

 A good amount of space sharpens the audience’s focus by drawing them in to the elements you want them to focus on.